 What’s the difference between the main line through the neighborhood and the line that goes to my house?

 A: The Service Entrance Cable (the line that goes from our pole to your house) is a low voltage line that requires less clearance from tree limbs and branches.
-The black coated wires of this cable are a protective shield so that this type of line can be within inches of a tree trunk and large limb.
-It can also withstand minor contact with small tree branches.
+The black coated wires of this cable are a protective shield.
+This type of line can safely be within inches of a tree trunk and large limbs.
+The service cable can also withstand minor contact with small tree branches.

 Do I need to submit a request to trim the Service Entrance Cable?

-A: Lakeland Electric no longer routinely trims the Service Entrance Cable.
-Customers can submit a request for the service cable to be trimmed.
-The request will be inspected and then scheduled accordingly.
+A: Lakeland Electric no longer routinely trims the Service Entrance Cable, however, you can submit a request.
 Tree trimming for the service cable is limited to branches that are contacting the line and limbs that are less than 4” in diameter (approximately the size of a baseball).
 Large diameter limbs and limbs that are above the service cable are the customer’s responsibility.

 How does trimming affect tree health?